LibrePCB/LibrePCB/dev/doxygen/pages/repository.md

 # Repository API

 Every server which implements a specific API can be used as a LibrePCB repsository.
-Take a look at [our own repository](https://github.com/LibrePCB/librepcb-api-static) to see how it looks like.
+See @ref doc_server_api for details.

 # Workspace Settings